dot-base/.github/.github/pull_request_template.md

+Please choose one of the following templates and remove all other templates including the header content which is wrappen in ---.

 ---
-name: 🚀 New Feature
+🚀 New Feature
-about: Adds a new feature.
+Add a new feature.
 ---

 This resolves #1337.